-From the architect.
+Text description provided by the architects.
 The clients came to our office with the intention of moving into property development.
 The common ground was that they were focused on presenting projects with high design content, supporting a different visual approach.
 In the early design phase we were looking to create an open, more interactive street presence, which led to a very different design response.

 The actual front façade was inspired by the study of 60s and early 70s stereo cabinets with the slatted timber reflecting the slotted speaker elements; in this case they accommodate the covered entry and private en suite window.
 The house sits lightly balanced on angled steel posts again reminiscent of the stereo cabinet legs, which affords the house the appearance of floating out across the land.